-Tip: think keywords and search words or phrases whenever you’re writing but don’t fill every single line with keywords either.
+Tip: think keywords and search words or phrases whenever you’re writing, but don’t fill every line with keywords.
 Balancing strong keywords and writing in a way that’s engaging to your audience.
-Don’t write just to fill up space.
+Don’t write to fill up space.

-If you do a search for social networks, your head will spin because there are so many.
-Invest in building genuine relationships on Facebook, Twitter or LinkedIn.
-Facebook to me is more friend-ish and Twitter can get you spammed by a ton of peeps promoting their business opportunities and products.
-I’m becoming a huge of LinkedIn and the potential of LinkedIn’s groups.
+If you search for social networks, your head will spin because there are so many.
+Invest in building genuine relationships on Facebook, Twitter, or LinkedIn.
+Facebook, to me, is more friend-ish, and Twitter can get you spammed by a ton of peeps promoting their business opportunities and products.
+I’m becoming huge of LinkedIn and the potential of LinkedIn’s groups.
 Sometimes smaller niche social networks will give you greater visibility in reaching a more targeted audience.

-Tip: Don’t get sucked into socializing because it will be counter productive.
-You can be productive and socialize by keeping it to 30 minutes a day on social networks.
+Tip: Don’t get sucked into socializing because it will be counterproductive.
+You can be productive and mix by keeping it to 30 minutes a day on social networks.
 With Twitter, focus on Retweeting if you find something valuable and use @reply to engage with your followers and start having conversations.
 Do NOT spam your followers or constantly promote your products or business opportunity.

 Niche Social Networks

 Niche social networks can be a great resource to meet people in your niche market.
-Ning offers thousands of groups and LinkedIn is excellent and has huge potential.
+Ning offers thousands of groups, and LinkedIn is excellent and has enormous potential.
 There are forums for direct sales and network marketing entrepreneurs.
-Groups are also a good place to meet people that are selling similar products or share similar interests.
-For example, WAHM forum has thousands of members that are in direct sales and network marketing.
+Groups are also a perfect place to meet people that are selling similar products or share similar interests.
+For example, the WAHM forum has thousands of members that are in direct sales and network marketing.
 If you’re in the clothing or fashion business, you might check out Stylehive, which has a community, tags, and group for like-minded people.
 Social bookmarking sites are underutilized and quite effective!

 Leverage a Community